Narek-Petros-yan/HADES/README.md

 # HADES — Holistic AI-based Drug-likeness Estimation Score

-HADES is a machine learning–based soft voting ensemble for predicting approved oral drug-likeness.
+HADES is a machine learning–based soft voting ensemble for predicting  oral drug-likeness.
 It is trained to distinguish approved oral drugs from a curated non-drug set, and its predictions reflect the likelihood that a compound resembles an approved oral drug — not a general measure of drug-likeness.
 ---

 ## Table of Contents